 - Texas Commission on Environmental Quality Drought Page

-- TCEQ’s map of water systems under water use restriction
+- TCEQ’s map of public water systems under water use restriction

 - Office of the Texas State Climatologist (includes map creation tools)